Hukasx0/dotnet-angular-postgres-backup-tool/README.md

 ## Features

-- Automatic backups of specified databases
+- Scheduled automatic backups of PostgreSQL databases
-- Backup history tracking in PostgreSQL
+- Backup history tracking and logging in PostgreSQL
 - Basic dashboard for managing backups
-- Error handling and detailed logging of backup operations
+- Detailed error handling and logging for robust operation

 ## Getting Started